How to Add a New Path to PATH at Command Line the Right Way

 #Adding opt bin and dev bin to PATH for fun

-Bash is the default shell in OS X, but zsh, sh, ksh, and tcsh are also bundled with the Mac, and changing the OS X shell is a very easy process either with chsh or within Terminal and/or iTerm2 preferences.
+Bash is the default shell in many versions of Mac OS X, but zsh is the default in later modern releases, and of course there are other shells like sh, ksh, and tcsh are also bundled with the Mac.
+Changing the Mac OS X shell is a very easy process either with chsh, or within Terminal and/or iTerm2 preferences.